In Greek mythology, Gaia is the ancestral mother of all life: the primal Mother Earth goddess.

 Do you think that a living, life supporting, Gaia which reacts to changing environment so life is preserved is a realistic possibility?

 Maybe you are a bit like me.
 I’m sceptical.
 That is why it’s presented as a Hypothesis.
 However do we know everything about how the world works?
 The following research made me think again.

 An interesting story – there has been recent research that shows that plants can communicate with each other.
 They are thought to do this via a fungal network.
 While mushrooms might be the most familiar part of a fungus, most of their bodies are made up of a mass of thin threads, known as a mycelium.
 We now know that these threads act as a kind of underground internet, linking the roots of different plants.
 That tree in your garden is probably hooked up to a bush several metres away, thanks to mycelia.
 So maybe the planet is more ‘living’ than we think.

 If the above can happen maybe Gaia does exist?

 Or do you still think that what happens to the the atmosphere, temperature, salinity and other environmental features mentioned in the stories is just the result of a series of feedback loops?

 Thank you for reading.
 I hope that it has provoked some thinking.
 It provoked my thinking.
 I welcome comments.

 For those who are making comments.
 If you give your blogs URL I will reply on your blog.
-If comment on this blog I will reply there.
+If not I will reply on this blog.